Lighter Chocolate Pot De Creme

-- Preheat oven to 325°F. Arrange six 4-ounce heatproof ramekins in a deep baking dish.
+Preheat oven to 325°F. Arrange five 4-ounce heatproof ramekins or other cooking vessels in a deep baking dish.

-- Gently whisk the egg yolks, egg and vanilla in a small bowl until blended.
+Gently whisk the egg yolks, egg and vanilla in a small bowl until blended.
 Add the eggs to the chocolate and whisk until smooth.
-Put the chocolate into a pitcher or large glass measuring cup and pour it into the 6 ramekins.
+Pour it into the 5 ramekins.
 Fill the baking pan with enough very hot tap water to reach halfway up the sides of the ramekins.

 Bake until the edges of the chocolate are firm and the center moves a little when jiggled, about 20 minutes.
 The time may vary, however, depending on the size of your ramekins.
 Avoid touching the top of the cremes because they won’t be quite so pretty.